Allen Hulsey

-Allen Hulsey is a New York-born musician, singer, songwriter, and producer known for blending electronic music with ethnic instruments, in addition to guitar and vocals.
+Allen Hulsey is a musician, singer, songwriter, and producer known for blending electronic music with ethnic instruments, in addition to guitar and vocals.
+Allen is also the founder of Abaq Records, an indie music label and events company.

-After studying jazz composition at Berklee College of Music, Hulsey lived in Istanbul for over a decade, where he began singing in Turkish and playing Turkish instruments, such as the kanun and bağlama.

 He has performed worldwide, including at Burning Man, Scorpios Mykonos, and The Brooklyn Mirage.

 Early life

-Born in Rochester, New York (February 8, 1985), Allen was attuned to music from early years of childhood, responding intensely to local church bells as an infant and writing his first songs shortly thereafter.
-Allen moved to Turkey at the age of 7, at which point he undertook the study of cello and piano.
+Born in Rochester, New York, Hulsey moved to Turkey at the age of 7, at which point he undertook the study of cello and piano.
 He began playing guitar before attending boarding school in Germany at age 13.
-At boarding school Allen was introduced to a plethora of more modern music, which he incorporated into his vast knowledge of classical musics.
+At boarding school Allen was introduced to a plethora of more modern music, which he incorporated into his knowledge of classical musics.
 He also then started to play bowed guitar in order to incorporate his prior knowledge of cello with his guitar playing.
 His rendition of Saint-Saëns' Le Cygne, later appeared in I'm So Tall, an art film starring Allen and directed by Yael Zeevi, in 2011.
 Exploring microtonal music and Turkish art/folk music lead him to apply to Berklee College of Music in 2003.
 Allen studied modern classical music privately, alongside the jazz composition courses he took at Berklee, studying under David Tronzo, Ken Pulig, Yokob Gubanov, and David Fiuczynski.

-Upon graduating in 2006, Allen moved to New York City, NY.
+Upon graduating in 2006, Hulsey moved to New York City.
 In New York, Allen played with multiple bands, taught and did session work.
 Allen composed music for modern and traditional dance, performing at the LaMama Moves!
 Dance festival "World Summit" 2007.
 For two years Allen played lead guitar for Emperor City Motorcade, with whom he performed on WRXP 101.9 hosted by Matt Pinfield.
 While with this band he also performed at Bowery Ballroom, Gramercy Theater, Webster Hall, and Mercury Lounge.
 In 2009, Allen formed Muj with Emre Atabay, his Berklee friend.
 The duo recorded "Muj 2012", releasing the album in 2010.